Effective Date: 1 April 2022

 We do not sell children’s information, and children may not make their personal information public through the Services.
 We only share Client Participant personal information with the Client on whose behalf we are collecting the personal information, to otherwise provide the Services, to conduct the Studies, to comply with the law and to protect our and other users of the Services.
 For example, we may share children’s personal information as follows:

 - Service Providers.
-We may share the information we collect from children with our business associates, consultants, service providers, advisors, and affiliates, contractors, or agents on a confidential basis in order for them to provide services to us, to you and to enable us to provide the Services and to conduct the Studies.
-For example, our host and internet service provider may have access to some of this information.
+We may share the information we collect from children with our service providers on a confidential basis in order for them to provide services to us, to you and to enable us to provide the Services and to conduct the Studies.

 - With Caregivers.
 Caregivers may request information about the information we have collected from their child by contacting us at firstname.lastname@example.org.

 - Aggregate and De-identified Information.
-We may also use and share aggregate or de-identified information with third parties
+For Academic Studies, we may also use and share aggregate or de-identified information with third parties.
+For Academic Studies, Clients may make de-identified information available to the public.

 Caregivers’ rights to review, delete and control our use of children’s information